 IQ Option is a trustworthy online broker, subject to the highest standards of regulation and safety in the industry and is definitely not a scam.
-It is a CySEC authorised company that holds the CIF licence #247/14.
 The company has a longstanding tradition in brokerage services and a 100% scam free history.

 This article explains some of the reasons why the answer is a resounding ‘no’.
 If you want more information about the broker then you can visit our IQ Option review